VeryGoodOpenSource/very_good_ranch/GAME_DESIGN.md

 A unicorn goes to the next stage when they have eaten the right amount of food and are on the happiness threshold for their current stage.

+These thresholds will be determined when the development of the game has processed a bit further.

 ### Food

 Food is what a player uses to feed their unicorns.
 Each stage of unicorn has a preferred type of food, feeding them the correct food will ensure they grow up.
 Feeding the incorrect food will make them mad.